IIIF/api/source/api/presentation/2.0/index.md

 The format for all responses is JSON, and the sections below describe the structure to be returned in more detail.
 The primary response is when the manifest is requested and, for optimization reasons, this must return the manifest with the default sequence, canvases and associations for image content resources embedded within it.
 Additional sequences and associations may be made available via additional calls.

-The content-type of the response _must_{: .rfc} be either `application/json` (regular JSON), or `application/ld+json` (JSON-LD).
-If the client explicitly wants the JSON-LD content-type, then it _must_{: .rfc} specify this in an accept header, otherwise the server _must_{: .rfc} return the regular JSON content-type.
+The content-type of the response _MUST_ be either `application/json` (regular JSON), or `application/ld+json` (JSON-LD).
+If the client explicitly wants the JSON-LD content-type, then it _MUST_ specify this in an accept header, otherwise the server _MUST_ return the regular JSON content-type.

 If the regular JSON content-type is returned, then it is _recommended_{: .rfc} that the server provide a link header to the context document.
 The syntax for the link header is below, and further described in [section 6.8 of the JSON-LD specification][XXX].
-The context _must not_{: .rfc} be given in the link header if the client requests `application/ld+json`.
+The context _MUST NOT_ be given in the link header if the client requests `application/ld+json`.

 ```
 Content-Type: application/json